Multitensors as monads on categories of enriched graphs: Acknowledgements

 \section{Acknowledgements}

-The author would like to acknowledge Michael Batanin, Clemens Berger, Denis-Charles Cisinski and Paul-Andr\'{e} Melli\`{e}s for interesting discussions on the substance of this paper.
-He would also like to express his gratitude to the laboratory PPS (Preuves Programmes Syst\`{e}mes) in Paris, the Max Planck Institute in Bonn, the IHES and the Macquarie University Mathematics Department for the excellent working conditions he enjoyed during this project.
+Many thanks to Michael Batanin, Clemens Berger, Denis-Charles Cisinski and Paul-Andr\'{e} Melli\`{e}s for interesting discussions on the substance of this paper.
+Thanks are also due to the referee for various insightful remarks which helped a lot to improve the exposition.
+Finally, I would like to express my gratitude to the laboratory PPS (Preuves Programmes Syst\`{e}mes) in Paris, the Max Planck Institute in Bonn, the IHES and the Macquarie University Mathematics Department for the excellent working conditions I enjoyed during this project.